Historical reports in Nobl9

 The following types of Reports are available in Nobl9:

-The Resource Usage Summary report is ready-made and is always available in the Reports tab.
+The Resource Usage Summary report is ready-made and is always available under the Reports tab.

 This report type allows you to check the performance of your SLOs.
 It is helpful for in-depth analyses of events and can be used by teams working in different time zones who want to see the same data in reports.